Please provide us with a brief description of your field:

-What degree should someone making Aliyah come with in order to break into your field/get a decent position in your field?
+What degree should someone making Aliyah come with in order to break into your field /get a decent position in your field?
+Does it make any difference whether you studied in Israel or abroad?

 What is the salary range?